 Pictures of staff above, studios right, and artwork above were collected from Pinterest.
 If they belong to you, let me know via e-mail response on the home page and I'll give you photo credit.

-KSHE began broadcasting from a basement of a house in Crestwood during the mid-1960s.
-It featured a MOR format which was designed to appeal to females.
-That's where to call letters came from....K-SHE.
+KSHE began broadcasting from the basement of a house in Crestwood during the mid-1960s.
+It featured an MOR format designed to appeal to females, which is where the call letters came from—K-SHE.

-The station wrote the book, or so it seems on media marketing and media branding.
+The station wrote the book, or so it seems, on media marketing and media branding.
 KSHE probably made a fortune selling products with its logo on them.
-Keychains to t-shirts, hats bumper stickers....you name it were all sold by the station at various outlets from the malls to Six Flags.
+Keychains, t-shirts, hats, bumper stickers, you name it, were all sold by the station at various outlets, from the malls to Six Flags.
 I have seen K-SHE bumper stickers with "Sweet Meat"(the pig) on vehicles from coast to coast.
 That's quite a reach!
-It is now owned by Emmis Broadcasting.
+Hubbard Broadcasting now owns it.

 Pick out a survey by clicking on it, then double click to enlarge, from there just advance by using the arrows

-This is a brief history of the first 17 years of KSHE Radio covering the years 1967-1984.
-This was produced by John Neiman.
+This is a brief history of KSHE Radio's first 17 years, covering 1967-1984.
+It was produced by John Neiman.

 (YouTube)